Fuertes Observatory: Telescopes

 The observatory contains a 12-inch refracting telescope with a weight-driven mechanical clock drive.
 The original glass blanks that were to become the optics were procured in 1919 by Prof. Irving P. Church, head of the Cornell Department of Civil Engineering; the two-element lens was ground and polished by the well-known firm of Brashear & Co. and delivered to Cornell in 1920.
 In January 1922, a contract was given to the Warner and Swasey Co. of Cleveland, Ohio to build the mount.
 On October 16, 1922, the telescope was erected upon its German equatorial mount in the central dome of the Fuertes Observatory.
 The observatory's original 4.5-inch telescope was mounted onto the 12-inch refractor, and currently serves as the finder scope.

 The observatory also contains several transit telescopes, zenith scopes, and other antique astronomical instruments used by Civil Engineers in the late 19th and early 20th centuries for geodesy and timekeeping.
 These instruments are on display in a museum that occupies the east wing of the building.

 Public access

 Fuertes is open to Cornell students and the general public every Friday night, hosted by the Cornell Astronomical Society.
-When clear, observing will take place from dark until midnight.
+When clear, observing will take place from 8 PM until midnight.
 Tours of the observatory and its historic telescopes will be given regardless of the weather.
 During the academic year, a lecture or astronomy-related documentary is often presented before observing.